Belfast in Waldo County, Maine — The American Northeast (New England)

 Education First and Foremost / L'éducation, d'abord et surtout

 — The Museum in the Streets —

-Erected 2004 by The Belfast Historical Society and Museum, Inc., The City of Belfast, and the Belfast Community.
+Erected 2004 by The Museum in the Streets®.
 (Marker Number 10.)

 More about this marker.
 Marker #10 (of 30) in "The Museum in the Streets".
 The text on the Marker is in English, followed by a French translation.

 Credits.
 This page was last revised on December 2, 2021.
 It was originally submitted on September 11, 2012, by James True of Newark, New Jersey.
 This page has been viewed 422 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on September 11, 2012, by James True of Newark, New Jersey. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 Transcription of the French text • Can you help?